hapijs/joi/API.md

 #### `date.less(date)`

-Specifies that the value must be less than `date`.
+Specifies that the value must be less than `date` (or a reference).

 ```js
 const schema = Joi.date().less('12-31-2020');